 Individuals take part in small group treatment apart from the larger campus, allowing them time and space to heal.

-The intensive nature of the North Campus offers programming designed to promote stabilization and develop a foundation for optimum skill building for sustained recovery.
+The intensive nature of the North Campus offers a customized clinical approach designed to promote stabilization and develop a foundation for optimum skill building for sustained recovery.

 It offers a potential transition onto the South Campus as well as longer-term transitional living programs at Osceola House.